-A composite team must be approved by the league director prior to team registration for the season.
+A composite team must be approved based upon submission of the Composite Team Application on or before the communicated deadline for the season in which the composite team wishes to compete.
 Composite teams are constrained based on the number of potential student athletes, geographic size, and travel times.
 Composite teams must include "composite" and its geographic identifier in the team name.